Tanjung Bungah is one of the suburbs of Georgetown, the capital of Penang. It was known as

 Every Friday a lot of people com from far away to pray in this floating mosque.

 There are four hotels in Tanjung Bungah.
-They have all three stars.
+Three of them have three stars.

 They are situated between the beach and a busy road.
 There are traffic lights and a bridge for pedestrians to cross the road.